Select learning resources for your course

 Open Textbooks @ UQ is an open textbook creation platform you can use to author an open textbook for your course or work with students to co-create resources.

-Resources that present diverse perspectives and viewpoints can engage your students and allow them to experience an inclusive teaching environment.
+Resources that present Indigenous perspectives and diverse viewpoints can engage your students and allow them to experience an inclusive teaching environment.
 Select resources by authors with different identities, backgrounds and ethnicities.

-- Use our Aboriginal and Torres Strait Islander perspectives guide to check your resources represent the diverse voices of Aboriginal and Torres Strait Islander peoples.
+- the Aboriginal and Torres Strait Islander perspectives guide - a comprehensive list of resources with an Aboriginal and Torres Strait Islander focus

 Different formats